-It's basically a hump variation, but the angled balcony (9192) on Celebrity's Solstice-class quartet, taken by kimcheeboy, is unusually enclosed.
-For those intent on mixing privacy with sea breezes, it certainly fits the bill, but not everyone is convinced.
+It's basically a hump variation, but the angled balconies on Celebrity's Solstice-class quintet are unusually enclosed.
+For those intent on mixing privacy with sea breezes and lots of space, it certainly fits the bill.
+However, some find the tunnel-like verandas too enclosed for their taste.
 "Sorry, but I love bright, open cabins," writes Presto2.
 "I would be gutted if I walked into this."

 Still, it's not always as idyllic as it sounds.
 Passengers looking to read quietly on a Central Park balcony during a sunny sea day may find their senses assaulted from above by the pool band's reggae stylings, transforming his or her mood from irie to irate.

-Seasoned cruisers know that "corner aft cabins" -- close relatives of the traditional uni-directional wake-facers -- sell out quickly thanks to al fresco real estate that wraps around the stern, providing unobstructed views of the ship's trail and any port- or starboard-side scenery.
-Reader Thomas Nicolai-vargas, who works at Sir Winston's, a restaurant on the classic cruise liner turned floating hotel Queen Mary, lauded the L-shaped variety found on the Vista Deck of Carnival's Spirit-class ships.
-These coveted cabins feature 220-square-foot balconies (compared to 245 square feet of indoor space).
+Seasoned cruisers know that "corner aft" cabins -- close relatives of the traditional aft cabins (which face the ship's wake head on) -- sell out quickly thanks to alfresco real estate that wraps around the stern, providing unobstructed views of the ship's trail and any port- or starboard-side scenery.
+Corner aft cabins are staple accommodations on many ships, so consult your applicable deck plan for details.
+Reader Thomas Nicolai-Vargas lauded the L-shaped variety found in the Vista Suite cabins of Carnival's Spirit-class ships.
+These coveted cabins, found on various decks, feature 220-square-foot balconies (compared to 245 square feet of indoor space).